Workshop: Post-selection Inference and Multiple Testing

 - Andreas Buja (The Wharton School, University of Pennsylvania, USA)

-- Jelle Goeman (University of Leiden, the Netherlands)
+- Jelle Goeman (Leiden University Medical Center, Netherlands)

 - Ruth Heller (University of Tel-Aviv, Israel)